Tulum is one of the trendiest travel destinations along the east coast of Mexico and has become incredibly popular.

 Check our more in our Guide to Arena Festival.

-Gay Tulum Resorts and Hotels
+Tulum Gay Resorts and Hotels

 However we have listed a few stunning hotels further below that will welcome all travellers with open arms.

-Activities in Tulum
+Activities in Tulum for Gay Travellers

 We can guarantee that you will not be bored.
 Whether you are a beach bum or an avid explorer, here is our list of top things to do in Tulum to get you started!

-Our hostel included free bikes, however there are plenty of places to hire them.
 We saw on the map a section where there was a thin strip of land separating the sea and a lagoon.
 This looked like it would be spectacular to see so off we went!

 We cycled 15km along the coast and back.
 This was away from the main roads so was very easy and safe.
 Along the way there are many beautiful hotels, boutiques and restaurants.
 There seemed to be a bit of an “LA vibe” around as there were many health-conscious places to eat, yoga retreats and bikini boot camp resorts!
-Or if you just wanted to break up your cycle, plenty of boutique cafes and super food smoothie bars.

 After 15km we entered the Sian Ka’an Biosphere Reserve.
 This is now a UNESCO World Heritage site, and is the largest protected area in the Mexican Caribbean.

 This was free to enter on a bike and the road got very bumpy.
 After about 20 minutes into the reserve there was small path on the right.
 This led to an expansive and beautiful lagoon.
 The lagoon is home to a vast array of wildlife including manatees!
-We didn’t get to see any but there was the option of a boat excursion to go and find them.
-You can also take organised tours around the reserve in search of the thousand plus species of flora and fauna.

-Casa Malca
+Visit Casa Malca

 The entrance to the lobby had 10ft curtains made of bridal gowns and large windows looking straight out on to the white sand beach.